IMI-Medcom/onyxloader/OnyxLoaderWin/install/OnyxLink/README.txt

 OnyxLink version 1.1

+	Added ability to reset to firmare included with OnyxLink (in case something goes wrong and firmware server is unreachable)

+	Parse JSON (for eg for version id) from newer firmware, still works with older non-JSON firmware

 	Fix bug when saving data - plotting is attempted, but disappeared on user prompt, can't get back to original size fixed bug with saving data - data was being saved anyway.